 You can usually find potted plants available at your local garden center or nursery.

 Before bringing your plant home, inspect it carefully for signs of insect damage, or yellowing or brownish leaves.
 Always choose the healthiest looking plants.

-Pure Beauty Farms supplies live plants in eight-inch pots that are grown in Florida, and you can purchase them online from Home Depot.
+Altman Plants supplies live plants in three-and-a-half-inch pots, and you can purchase them online from Home Depot.

 Managing Pests and Disease

 When grown indoors as a houseplant, the main problems you’ll face are typically as a result of oversaturated, damp conditions that lead to root rot.